ufz/ogs/Documentation/ProjectFile/prj/time_loop/output/t_suffix.md

-Template for the prefix which will be prepended to the output files.
+Template for the suffix which will be appended to the output files.
 Allowed template expressions are:
 - {:meshname}
 - {:process_id}
 - {:timestep}
 - {:time}.

-Default value: {:meshname}{:process_id}
+Default value: ts_{:timestep}_t_{:time}

-Remark: The name of the pvd-file will be constructed out of the prefix.
+Remark: The name of the result files will be constructed out of the prefix and the suffix.

 Furthermore, it is possible to specifiy the format of the expressions above.
 For instance {:0>3timestep} results in a 3-digit output, if necessary with preceding